 - IgE levels are increased in parasitic infections.

-- Lyme antibody titre may be done using ELISA in suspected cases.
-Similarly Toxoplasma antibodies titre would be raised in myositis caused by toxoplasma.
+- Lyme antibody titer may be done using ELISA in suspected cases.
+Similarly, Toxoplasma antibodies titer would be raised in myositis caused by Toxoplasma.

 - Viral serology for suspected viral cases.